-The UK is obsessed with crisps.
+The UK loves crisps.
 It munches through six billion bags every year – and the empty packets often get dropped on the ground.
-“Crisp packets are the most unfriendly litter bug in the countryside and urban areas,” says Hugo Marfleet, technical sales manager at Kemin Food Technologies.
-“They are everywhere,blowing around in the wind, and they take forever to break down.
+“Crisp packets are the most unfriendly litter bug in the country,” says Hugo Marfleet, technical sales manager at Kemin Food Technologies.
+“They are everywhere, blowing around in the wind, and they take forever to break down.
 And it’s all to keep the freshness of the crunch.”

-Sustainable packaging would therefore be more eco-friendly, but its inherently more permeable, accelerating oxidation, which reduces shelf-life thus for crisps would have a detrimental effect on the crunchiness.
-It’s a problem, but Kemin has a solution in the form of an extract from Aphrodite’s favourite herb that will be on show at Food Matters Live’s Tastes of Better event in March.
+Sustainable packaging would therefore be more eco-friendly, but it’s inherently more permeable, accelerating oxidation, which has a detrimental effect on the crunchiness of the crisps.
+It’s a problem, but Kemin has a solution in the form of a natural extract from rosemary, Aphrodite’s favourite herb, that will be on show at Food Matters Live’s Tastes of Better event in March.

-It’s hard to imagine the goddess of love munching her way through a packet of salt & vinegar crisps, but guests attending the Tastes of Better event will discover how Kemin’s rosemary extract can provide a solution for any manufacturer looking for a sustainable way to package, including a packet of crisps without a reduction in shelf-life.
+It’s hard to imagine the goddess of love munching her way through a grab bag of salt & vinegar crisps, but guests attending the Tastes of Better event will discover how Kemin’s rosemary extract can provide a solution for any manufacturer looking for a sustainable way to package a packet of crisps without a reduction in shelf-life.

 Marfleet says Kemin’s FORTIUM® R product line, made of natural rosemary plant extract that is added to the frying oil, means “as you fry the potato slices, they absorb the rosemary extract, which gives the crisps an extra protection.
 That keeps them crispier for longer.
 I have a customer exporting crisps around the world, they’re using our rosemary extract to extend that freshness and crunch in the crisps.”